 - Raspberries, fresh or frozen

-How to make this Raspberry Muffins Recipe with Lemon and Sour Cream
+How to make Raspberry Lemon Muffins

 These Lemon Muffins with Raspberries are so easy to make and will be ready for the oven in 10 minutes max.
 You don't need any equipment or machine here, just a couple of mixing bowls and a whisk!

 - Mix the dry ingredients together in a bowl: Flour, Sugar, Baking Powder and Baking Soda